HitGajera/demofile/README.md

 # demofile
-This is my first demo exerperence on github.
+This is my first github repository. author - hit gajera